choctaw-nation/together-were-more/readme.md

 # Changelog

-## 2.6.1 - [October 24, 2025]
+## 2.6.2 - [October 24, 2025]

+- Fix: Card Profile Preview uses MediaPress before ACF fallback
+- Fix: Prevent color overrides on `single-gutenberg` pages from overriding button color styles coming from Gutenberg

+## 2.6.1

 - Fix: Refactor 'disallowed blocks' to use anti-pattern for non-admins and allow all blocks for admins

 ## 2.6.0 - [October 21, 2025]

 - Fix: Profile Swiper Video Block is written better
     - Uses `RichText` component to allow for inline-block editing (instead of a `textarea` in the sidebar)
 - Chore: Update calls to data stores to use the exported `store` from related packages (instead of strings e.g. `core/editor`) in profile swiper block

 ## 2.5.1